J&Y Law Firm Redding

 Once a knowledgeable attorney from J&Y Law takes over your case, you can rest assured that the teacher, babysitter, camp counselor, member of the clergy, police officer, social worker or other caregiver will be held accountable for perpetuating, or failing to report, your child’s injuries.
 Depending on the particular circumstances, the abuse may involve threat, assault, and/or battery.
 In most situations, the more severe the injury suffered, whether physical or emotional, the greater the damages the plaintiff will be awarded.

-How Personal Injury Cases Differ from Criminal Lawsuits
+How Personal Injury Cases Differ from Criminal Lawsuits in Redding

 Personal injury cases differ from criminal lawsuits in that they are a matter of civil law.
 Civil cases don’t involve incarceration of the perpetrator; they simply result (if you win) in monetary damages to pay for medical, therapeutic, psychiatric, and counseling expenses and to reimburse the victim for physical pain and suffering,and mental anguish.
 It is entirely possible for a criminal case and a civil personal injury case to proceed simultaneously.
 The standards for proving personal injury are less stringent than those to prove criminality, since the former requires “a preponderance of evidence” while the latter requires “proof beyond a reasonable doubt.”